vaites/php-apache-tika/README.md

     java -jar tika-server-1.10.jar

-Use the class to extract text from PDF or Office documents:
+Use the class to extract text from documents:

     $client = \Vaites\ApacheTika\Client::make($host, $port);
     $language = $client->getLanguage('/path/to/your/document');